hdShang/arxiv-daily/docs/cs-AI/2025-08-15/papers/250811222v2-orfuzz-fuzzing-the-other-side-of-llm-safety-testing-over-refusal.md

 ---
 layout: default
-title: ORFuzz: Fuzzing the "Other Side" of LLM Safety -- Testing Over-Refusal
+title: "ORFuzz: Fuzzing the \"Other Side\" of LLM Safety -- Testing Over-Refusal"
 ---

 # ORFuzz: Fuzzing the "Other Side" of LLM Safety -- Testing Over-Refusal